 China’s new common prosperity campaign could aid in putting in place some protections and raising the wages of some low-income individuals.
 As currently envisioned, however, common prosperity will not entail the development of a more robust welfare system characterized by transfers of wealth from the government to low-income households.
 It instead appears more focused on transferring wealth from businesses to households, in the form of donations, meaning that it is likely to generate only marginal progress toward achieving the goals of the DCS.

-In addition to structural obstacles, China also faces several acute, immediate challenges.
-Repeated Covid-19 outbreaks within China have dampened Chinese economic growth in recent months.
-The number of cases associated with these outbreaks has been very low (by official counts) compared to the number of cases reported in many other countries, but Beijing’s zero-tolerance approach to Covid-19 has meant that even small outbreaks lead to sudden lockdowns.
+In addition to long-term structural obstacles, China also faces several pressing challenges.
+Repeated Covid-19 outbreaks within China dampened Chinese economic growth throughout 2021.
+The number of cases associated with these outbreaks was low (by official counts) compared to the number of cases reported in many other countries, but Beijing’s “zero-Covid” approach led to sudden lockdowns for even small outbreaks.
 In October 2021, for example, China locked down the northwestern city of Lanzhou and its population of roughly 4 million people after 39 cases were reported there in a week.

-Beijing’s strict Covid-19 containment policies have helped to limit the spread of the virus within China, but it has come at a cost.
-In August 2021, Chinese officials acknowledged that Covid-19 spikes during the summer contributed to a slowdown in typical vacation travels and slumping retail sales.
-China’s draconian border restrictions have also reduced the normal torrent of travelers to a slow trickle, cutting off a major source of economic activity.
+China’s efforts to stop the virus have come at a significant economic cost.
+In August 2021, Chinese officials acknowledged that Covid-19 spikes during the summer contributed to a slowdown in typical vacation travels and slumping retail sales, and the Shanghai outbreak coincided with a 3.5 percent decline in retail sales in March 2022.
+China’s draconian border restrictions have also reduced the normal torrent of international travelers into China to a slow trickle, cutting off a major source of economic activity.
 In 2019, travel and tourism contributed nearly $1.7 trillion to China’s economy (11.6 percent of GDP) and supported the employment of roughly 82.2 million jobs.
 In 2020, travel and tourism contributed just $667 billion to China’s economy, amounting to a 60 percent decline from 2019.
 The United States and Europe saw a less severe decline in 2020, down 40 percent and 51 percent, respectively.

 The Chinese economy also faces a bevy of challenges not directly related to the pandemic.
 The second half of 2021 witnessed the near collapse of one of China’s largest real estate companies, Evergrande Group, as well as a broader slowdown in the housing market.
-Official government figures show that real estate investment declined 5.4 percent in October 2021 over the previous year, marking the sharpest downturn in years (other than the short-term drop during the Covid-19 outbreak in Wuhan).
+Official government figures show that real estate investment declined 13.9 percent year-over-year in December 2021, nearly matching the dramatic downturn during the Covid-19 outbreak in Wuhan.

 These trends are not entirely unwelcome news for China.
 Beijing has long sought to rein in speculative investment in real estate that has caused home prices to skyrocket in recent years.
 Nevertheless, a continued slowdown in the real estate market would significantly inhibit China’s ability to sustain even moderate GDP growth rates.
 According to some estimates, the real estate and construction industries amounted to 29 percent of China’s GDP in 2016—a far higher level than in most other economies.